7 top safety tips from the Garage Equipment Direct team

 Yet there’s a serious side to setting up a home workshop too.
 There are many potential dangers that can lurk in your garage, if you don’t take a few sensible precautions.

-We asked the Garage Equipment team to share their top 7 handy tips for ensuring safety in a home car workshop.
+Here’s the Garage Equipment Direct team’s top 7 handy tips for ensuring safety in a home car workshop.